 |Liu et al. (2017)||Activity-Based Agent-Based Model||Daily VMT: +9.8% to 15.7%||Empty SAV repositioning|

 |Perrine et al. (2018)||Trip-Based Model||Daily VMT: +9.6%||Destination choice due to the change of value of travel time|

 In order to minimize this VMT increase, a certain policy can be put in place.
-The Autonomous Vehicle Policy Framework Summit Report suggests that the best practice for tackling the emissions issue is encouraging zero emission AVs with clean energy sources, to reduce impacts on air quality (Snyder et al., 2017, pg.
+The Autonomous Vehicle Policy Framework Summit Report suggests that the best practice for tackling the emissions issue is encouraging zero emission AVs with clean energy sources, to reduce impacts on air quality (Snyder et al., 2017, p.
 8).
-See more policy recommendations on the Policy page.
+See more policy recommendations on the Automated Vehicle Policy page.